DH-Center-Tuebingen/Spacialist/INSTALL.md

 - Laravel (PHP-Framework), currently included in the Spacialist repository, so no need to install.
 - [GeoServer](http://geoserver.org/) for hosting your own geo maps

+## Migration from < 0.6 (Lumen- and Angular-based releases)
+There are no additional database migrations steps required.
+Laravel's migration command should take care of database changes. **But** we recommend to update to the latest pre-0.6 release before switching to 0.6+.
+However, since we switched to a different code base, you have to get the new dependencies (see _Download Dependencies_ in [Package Installation](INSTALL.md#package-installation)).
+You should also check for changes in [Proxy Setup](INSTALL.md#proxy-setup) and [Configure Laravel](INSTALL.md#configure-laravel).

 ## Setup
 ### Package Installation